EffectOrientedProgramming/book/Chapters/04_Dependency_Injection.md

 Toast.make and Bread.make require heat, but we likely do not want to use the oven for both making bread and toast

+Even though we provide the same dependencies in this example, Heat.oven is _also_ required by Toast.make
 ```scala mdoc
 runDemo:
   Toast